mozilla/mozilla_ci_tools/docs/use_cases.rst

 NOTE: Ask jmaher if he already has implemented this.

-The scripts trigger.py and trigger_range.py would be suitable for this.
+The script trigger.py would be suitable for this.

 Case scenario 6: New test validation
 ------------------------------------